Malik231-spec/Music_Player/README.md

 # 👨‍💻 Author

-### Malik Music Player
+### Malik IZZAT BAIG

-Built with ❤️ using Python, React, and modern web technologies.
+Built with ❤️ using React, Html, javaScript and TailwindCSS and modern web technologies.

 ---